Editor’s note: we’re in the process of reviewing these VPNs again

 SaferVPN regularly runs steep discounts and holiday specials (like the one mentioned above) so if you do need to stretch your budget as far as possible and are willing to wait until the next holiday, you can often purchase their services at a 50% discount or higher.

-After reviewing their ToS I can confirm that Ivacy does not charge a larger renewal price after the initial billing cycle so your prices are locked in until the company decides to increase their service prices sitewide.
+After reviewing their TOS, I can confirm that Ivacy does not charge a larger renewal price after the initial billing cycle so your prices are locked in until the company decides to increase its service prices sitewide.

 Although Ivacy’s basic plans might not be the most budget-friendly options on this list, they regularly run insane specials that allow you to secure your VPN service for a significantly reduced rate.

-Your VPN subscription includes access to 200 servers (many of which are P2P optimized), unlimited bandwidth, a 0 logging policy, a killswitch, and access to all major VPN protocols.
+Your VPN subscription includes access to 1000+ servers (many of which are P2P-optimized), unlimited bandwidth, a zero-logging policy, a kill switch, and access to all major VPN protocols.

-Yes, with VPN Unlimited, you can purchase lifetime access to their VPN service for only $149.99.
-Considering that their annual pricing plan only costs $4.17/month it should be pretty easy to see why VPN Unlimited has become so popular.
+With VPN Unlimited, you can purchase lifetime access to their VPN service for only $149.99.
+Considering that their annual pricing plan only costs $5.00/month, it should be pretty easy to see why VPN Unlimited has become so popular.

 Luckily, there are no sneaky upcharges or pricing modifications after your first year of service.
 The prices listed above are locked in as long as you keep an active subscription with VPN Unlimited… Or until they decide to increase the rate across their entire company.

-Your subscription includes access to more than 1,000 servers across 70 countries, compatibility with most major devices, access to all major VPN protocols, and a five device simultaneous connection limit.
+Your subscription includes access to 400+ servers across 70 countries, compatibility with most major devices, access to all major VPN protocols, and a 5-device simultaneous connection limit.

-Charging their customers a relatively small fee of $4.92/month, VPN Area has a feature rich and affordable service that is sure to delight the budget VPN enthusiast.
+Charging their customers a relatively small fee of $5.00/month for 1-year plans, VPN Area has a feature-rich and affordable service that is sure to delight the budget VPN enthusiast.

 There are no upcharges or changes to the original price after your first billing cycle but, as always, you should be aware that the company’s ToS does allow them to change the market price of their services which could result in an increase to your subscription.